Start9Labs/documentation/site/source/user-manual/flashing/flashing-pi.rst

 =======================
 Flashing (Raspberry Pi)
 =======================
-This guide is for flashing StartOS to a micro SD card in order to install it on a Raspberry Pi.
+This guide is for flashing StartOS to a micro SD card in order to install it on a Raspberry Pi with an external SSD.
+Please contact support if you need to re-install your OS on a Lite (SD card storage).

+.. warning:: DO NOT DO THIS UNLESS YOU HAVE AN EXTERNAL SSD.
+If you are running in a "Lite" configuration (everything on an SD card), then flashing in this manner WILL ERASE ALL YOUR DATA!
+Contact support for assistance.

 Getting and Extracting the Image
 --------------------------------